stechstudio/laravel-metrics/README.md

 ### CloudWatch

 First make sure you have AWS itself properly setup.
-That means installing [`aws-sdk-php-laravel`](https://github.com/aws/aws-sdk-php-laravel) and following the configuration instructions for that package.
+That means `composer install aws/aws-sdk-php` and making sure you have your AWS credentials configured.

 From there, you simply need to add:

 ```
 METRICS_BACKEND=cloudwatch
 CLOUDWATCH_NAMESPACE=...

+AWS_DEFAULT_REGION=...
+AWS_ACCESS_KEY_ID=...
+AWS_SECRET_ACCESS_KEY=...
 ```

 ### NullDriver (for development)